Building Custom Packages¶

-Packages which form part of a solution built on top of the Kx Platform.
-The packages are typically listed in the package ordering lists inside the Kx Platform install script (
+These are packages which form part of a solution built on top of the KX Platform.
+The packages are typically listed in the package ordering lists inside the KX Platform install script (

-Packages which are not yet included inside the package-ordering lists in the Kx Platform install script (
+These are packages which are not yet included inside the package ordering lists in the KX Platform install script (

 Custom packages must have the same structure as Platform or Solution packages, They can be deployed by placing them inside the

 packages/ directory in the bundle then adding the following to the install.config file (